codlark/cls-docs/docs_old/Properties.md

  * `dpi: DPI` ratio to convert inches to pixels.
 Default value is `300` meaning 300 pixels per inch.
 Also affects millimeters.
 Number must be bare (no unit).
  * `csv: DIALECT` - dictates how to process csv data, both the `data` section and the `data` property.
 Can be one of
     * `brikWork` - the dialect described in [Syntax](../Syntax/).
 This is the default value.
-    * `excel` - the dialect exported by speadsheet programs like Microsoft Excel and Google Sheets.
+    * `excel` - the dialect exported by spread sheet programs like Microsoft Excel and Google Sheets.
 This is a strict dialect and not recommended for hand written data, but is crucial for CSV data exported by those programs.

 ## PDF properties